 Equipment and Clothing

-You will need to bring your own clothing, avalanche beacon, snow shovel, probe, alpine touring or telemark skis, poles, climbing skins and a daypack.
+You will need to bring your own clothing, avalanche beacon, snow shovel, probe, alpine touring or telemark skis, poles, climbing skins, and a daypack.
 We have many of these items available to rent when available.
 We supply other group safety items.
-The equipment and clothing you bring to Roger’s Pass will have a big impact upon the quality of your ski touring experience.
-Please be sure to bring all items listed.
+The equipment and clothing you bring to Roger’s Pass will have a big impact on the quality of your ski touring experience.
+Please be sure to bring all the items listed.
 If unsure about anything please don’t hesitate to call and ask us!

 You need to bring:

 - Skis We recommend a short (160 – 185cm) wide ski designed for powder skiing and ski touring.
-Please see note under rental information if you are renting ski equipment.
+Please see the note under rental information if you are renting ski equipment.